Faaizz/tuk_seminar/readme.md

 ### SIMULATION

-Extensive simulations were carried out on the effects of the designed controllers on a non-linear vehicle model.
+Extensive simulation was carried out to examine the effects of the designed controllers on a representative model of the Autonomous Mobile Robot (AMR).
 The [Vehicle Body 3DOF Single Track](https://www.mathworks.com/help/releases/R2019b/vdynblks/ref/vehiclebody3dof.html) model from Simulink's Vehicle Dynamics Blockset was used for simulations.
 In all simulation scenarios, perfect tracking of the AMR's longitudinal position is assumed since this study focuses on lateral displacement control.
 Hence, the refrence signal is the lateral position trajectory produced by the APF path planning algorithm.
 In addition to the lateral position reference, the yaw angle reference is also provided as reference for the SIMO-based MPC.

 Performance of the controllers are compared on the basis of a scaled error norm which is the *L2* norm of the error at each sampling instance divided by the number of samples.